litmuschaos/litmus-docs/website/docs/workflow-analytics.md

 <img src={require('./assets/workflow-activity.png').default} width="1000"/>

 On clicking on a bar, more details about the workflow run represented by that stacked bar are presented in a tabular format.
-Here, we can see a table showing test names, experiment names, test results & weights, etc.
+Here, a table showing test names, experiment names, test results & weights, etc. can be seen.

 <img src={require('./assets/experiments-table.png').default} width="1000"/>